mingyang92/meso_v2.0/MESO_V2.0_document.md

 This is a simulation framework designed for analyzing the vehicle behavior to the whole road network.
 This new version allows you to build up the vehicle behavior by yourself as well as modify the road network setting easily.
 The detail description for module structure and example can be found in the following parts.

+In the current stage, the main object for this simulation framework is to evaluate the efficiency of lane-charge system.
+Congestion charge aims to reduce the traffic congestion in the city, and it has been implemented in several areas.
+Zonal charge (i.e. when you entered the charge zone, you need to pay) and toll charge (e.g. highway) is the domaining charging system recently.
+With the development of GIS technology, it is possible to charge vehicles by their willingness to pay for avoiding congestion (value of time).
+That is, if you want to pay more money, you can enjoy better traffic condition.
+This simulation platform can be used for evaluating the proposed charging system.